GregReddick/ComTestLibrary/ComTestLibrary1/README.md

 # The Issue
 There has been a change in what .NET Core does compared to what the .NET Framework did.
-In the .NET Framework, it built a DLL and embedded a type library into it describing the interface.
+In the .NET Framework (up through 4.8.1), it built a DLL and embedded a type library into it describing the interface.
 It then used a single process, mscoree, that translated the information in the DLL into terms that COM could process. .NET Core uses a different technique.
 Instead of having a single